quynhanhha/job-insights-dashboard/README.md

 - Job data sourced from Prosple and Workforce Australia
 - Built with Streamlit and Plotly
 - Web scraping powered by Playwright

----

-## Contact

-For questions or feedback, please open an issue on GitHub.